The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 See more below about all the fun you can have at the Mid-State Fair, and hope to see you there this year!

 Music is always one of the biggest attractions for the California Mid-State Fair because they always manage to get some of the best and biggest names in the industry to play a show during the two-week event.
-This year Darius Rucker, Santana, Journey, Old Dominion, and Kane Brown will be at the fair, just to name a few of the acts!

 The main or “ticketed” shows are held in the Chumash Grandstand Arena, and seats approximately 14,600 (but each show will have their own configuration).
 Tickets still sell quickly, with artists like Garth Brooks shows selling out in seconds in 2018!